AidanFarhi/travlr/README.md

 JSON, which stands for JavaScript Object Notation, is a data serialization format commonly used to transfer data between services on the web.
 It is based on the way objects are structed in JavaScript.
 JavaScript is a programming language that runs in most browsers as well as on back-end servers via Node.js.
+The backend portion of the application was built with JavaScript.
+One of the components of the backend is a REST API that responds to requests with JSON data.
+When the frontend layer made requests to the API, it recieved the JSON response, and used it to dynamically render markup to the user.

 - Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

+At the start of the project, all of the UI elements were split into several HTML files.
+Within the HTML, there were repetitive sections of code, such as the header, footer, and card elements.
+These HTML files were refactored into Handlebars template files.
+This enabled re-use of common components and reduced the total amount of code required to display content.

 ## Testing